 Unless you drive something really, really old, your car is going to have hydraulic brakes.
 And that’s good, because hydraulic braking systems are commonplace and also the most effective.
 However, they’re only any good if they’re maintained properly.

 The problem with brake fluid is that it’s hygroscopic.
-That means it likes to suck up moisture from around it whenever the opportunity arises.
+That means it likes to suck up moisture.
 The more moisture that becomes a part of the brake fluid, the less effective the fluid is.
 So, logic would dictate that the longer you leave it, the less effective it will become.

 Your Haynes manual will guide you through the process of how to change the brakes, and it will also cover what brake fluid your car needs.
 While some fluids are technically interchangeable, it’s always best to make sure you’re filling your braking system with the right stuff.